nushell/nushell.github.io/book/commands/reduce.md

 title: reduce
 categories: |
   default
-version: 0.71.0
+version: 0.73.1
 default: |
-  Aggregate a list table to a single value using an accumulator block.
+  Aggregate a list to a single value using an accumulator closure.
 usage: |
-  Aggregate a list table to a single value using an accumulator block.
+  Aggregate a list to a single value using an accumulator closure.
 ---

 # <code>{{ $frontmatter.title }}</code> for default